 I’ll never forget the first time I had tiramisu.
 It was an ex-boyfriend’s mother’s birthday, and we went to this great Italian restaurant on the upper east side to celebrate it with his family.
 For the life of me, I can’t remember the name of the restaurant, but I remember the tiramisu.
 I’m not a coffee drinker, and in fact, I don’t really flip over the flavor of coffee in general, but wow, one bite of this creamy, cakey layered confection in front of me, and I was blown away.

 The February 2010 Daring Bakers’ challenge was hosted by Aparna of My Diverse Kitchen and Deeba of Passionate About Baking.
 They chose Tiramisu as the challenge for the month.
-Their challenge recipe is based on recipes from The Washington Post, Cordon Bleu at Home and Baking Obsession.
+Their challenge recipe is based on recipes from The Washington Post, Le Cordon Bleu (Yes, chicken cordon bleu.
+Good one!) at Home and Baking Obsession.
 Thanks, Deeba and Aparna!

 This challenge was so much fun.
-I’ve made tiramisu before (well, tiramisu soup, but no need to get into that right now), but never made each component from scratch.
+I’ve made tiramisu before (well, tiramisu soup, with accidental sarsaparilla, but no need to get into that right now!), but never made each component from scratch.
 What a brilliant idea by Aparna and Deeba!
-We were required to make our own savoiardi (ladyfingers) , mascarpone cheese, and of course, the zabaglione.
+We were required to make our own ladyfingers (savoiardi) , mascarpone cheese, and of course, the zabaglione.
 However, there was an interesting addition to this recipe..vanilla pastry cream.

 I’ve never seen vanilla pastry cream in any tiramisu recipe (unless you count those ‘quickie’ recipes that use instant vanilla pudding.
 Sorry to those of you who use those recipes because I understand you’re short on time, but the time it takes to stir that up with milk is about the same time it takes to make a pastry cream.
 I don’t hate the stuff, just not in my tiramisu, thank you.), so this was definitely interesting, and I couldn’t wait to taste it.

 Due to my somewhat aversion to coffee, I decided to lighten up the coffee flavor a little by melting milk chocolate into the hot espresso.
 I nixed the sugar because milk chocolate is more than sweet enough.
-Now, I could have just blown off the coffee completely and dipped my ladyfingers in something other than espresso, like a fruit juice/syrup, tea, etc, (check out what other Daring Bakers dipped and flavored their tiramisu with), but I didn’t because I really wanted to remain true to the spirit of tiramisu, and I feel that spirit lies in that first bite I took at that nameless restaurant.
+Now, I could have just blown off the coffee completely and dipped my ladyfingers in something other than espresso, like a fruit juice/syrup, tea, etc, but I didn’t because I really wanted to remain true to the spirit of tiramisu, and I feel that spirit lies in that first bite I took at that nameless restaurant.

 In fact, I remained so true, I didn’t think a tablespoon or two of chocolate liqueur would hurt either.
 If kids are going to be eating this, nix the chocolate liqueur and well, maybe the espresso (unless you want to stunt their growth; remember that one??), and go with a fruit syrup/juice or whatever IS NOT coffee or liqueur.